Police Recruiting Tools for Revamping Your Recruiting Website

 Too often, they are dumped onto the main city municipal homepage.
 They have to navigate through menus for “Departments,” then “Human Resources,” then find a tiny link for “Job Opportunities,” only to find a dry PDF job description written in bureaucratic legalese.

 They are gone in seconds.
-In 2024, if your recruiting presence is just a sub-page on a clunky government website, you are actively repelling top talent.
+Today, if your recruiting presence is just a subpage on a clunky government website, you are actively repelling top talent.
+Using the right police recruiting tools, agencies can easily overcome this.

 Serious private sector companies don’t bury their jobs pages; they celebrate them with dedicated careers websites.
 Public safety agencies must do the same.